What is Oversized Cargo?

 Oversized cargo can either be delivered to us as loose freight or loaded by the shipper to a flat rack.
-While flatrack dimensions vary slightly, these are the basic inside measurements of the two flat rack sizes that can be utilized for Hawaii and Guam.
+While flatrack dimensions vary slightly, these are the basic inside measurements of the flat rack sizes that can be utilized for Hawaii and Guam.

 You would arrange your own transportation to the origin port and once the cargo arrives at the destination port, Matson will arrange for trucking to the ultimate destination.

 There are two ways you may receive a flatrack for loading:

 You can arrange for a Uniform Intermodal Interchange Agreement (UIIA) approved trucking company to deliver a Matson flatrack and pick it up after you have loaded your cargo.